flipp-oss/deimos/docs/CONFIGURATION.md

 schema|nil|Name of the schema to use to encode data before producing. namespace|nil|Namespace of the schema to use when finding it locally. key_config|nil|Configuration hash for message keys.
-See [Kafka Message Keys](../README.md#installation) use_schema_class|nil|Set to false to disable using the producers schema classes.
+See [Kafka Message Keys](../README.md#installation) use_schema_classes|nil|Set to true or false to enable or disable using the producers schema classes.
 See [Generated Schema Classes](../README.md#generated-schema-classes)

 ## Defining Consumers